jpmhouston/Batch-Clipboard-website/docs/index.md

 donation to them at their buymeacoffee [page](https://www.buymeacoffee.com/p0deje).*

 Made by [Bananameter Labs](https://bananameter.lol).
-Find us on some social media services as `bananameterlabs`, see the buttons below.
+Find us on some social media services as `bananameterlabs`, see the logo buttons in the footer below.